Fatimbit/seg3103_playground/lab05/README.md

 ```bash
 java -cp ./dist Main
 ```
-With a screenshot from the terminal
+Here is a screenshot from the terminal with the results:

 ![Twitter result](twitter/twitter/assets/screenshot8.PNG)